jose-isac/jose-isac/README.md

 - 📓 Currently I'm studying Python and I like this language a lot;
-- 🤏 I know just a little bit of JS, HTML and CSS;
 - 🙂 I like to learn new things and progam for fun!
 - 🍂 Striving to improve every day;
 - 📭 I am always available to meet new people;